 Betrayal of Faith is a suspense legal thriller that pays tribute to actual clergy abuse cases that I handled in the 1980’s.
 It was written to honor the brave clients I represented and the many attorneys and clients who have fought their own "David vs. Goliath" battles with the same or similar institutional defendants.

-Can Zachary Blake resurrect his troubled career and obtain the justice Jennifer seeks for her kids, or will the church prevail in a cover up, circumventing justice?
+Can Zachary Blake resurrect his troubled career and obtain the justice Jennifer seeks for her kids, or will the church prevail in a cover-up and circumvent justice?
 Can one have faith when faith, itself, is corrupt?

 Join the mailing list for the most up-to-date information on new book releases, giveaways, appearances, and more.
 Click here to purchase your copy of Betrayal of Faith.